Today, we’re pleased to announce that Sam Hayden’s work Die Abkehr has been selected to represent Britain at the 2025 ISCM World New Music Days.

-The International Society for Contemporary Music (ISCM) is an international network of members from around fifty countries, devoted to the promotion and presentation of new and contemporary music.
-Sound and Music represents the British Section of the ISCM and supports British composers to have work performed at the annual ISCM World Music Days Festival.
+The International Society for Contemporary Music (ISCM) is a global network spanning around 50 countries, dedicated to the promotion and performance of new music.
+Sound and Music proudly represents the British Section of the ISCM, supporting British composers in showcasing their work at the annual ISCM World New Music Days Festival.

 On being selected by the international jury, Sam told Sound and Music: